Search

 Customer Churn Rate

 The customer churn rate has a direct impact on a business’s profitability because each customer lost is revenue lost.
 The global average value of every lost customer is $243.
-For small businesses, in particular, each customer that they lose can be a major setback.
+For small businesses, in particular, each lost customer can be a major setback.

 How do you calculate the churn rate?
 Divide the number of customers lost over a period by the total number of customers that the business had at the beginning of the period.
 Then multiply the result by 100.